MalloZup/proposal-open-terrarium/README.md

 # Motivation
 [motivation]: #motivation

-This project claims to be a common/shared entrypoint for deploying CEPH.
+This project claims to be a common/shared entrypoint for deploying CEPH upstream.

-The best places for this new repository would fit under the CEPH GitHub organisation upstream.
+The best places for this new repository would fit under the CEPH GitHub Org organisation upstream.

+Having `ceph-open-terrarium` upstream directly will improve the deployment and shared best practices in different distros-ecosystems.

+The project is designed to be community driven and modular, so different Terraform backend could be added (cloud/vmware etc), and also different provisioning systems (saltstack, ansible, etc).

+Within this pattern we share the overall design but the single component can be replaced without diffulty.

 # Design/Architectures: